jpotts/alfresco-developer-series/behaviors/tutorial/tutorial.md

         </associations>
     </aspect>

-*Listing 2: The rateable aspect in the scModel.xml file.*

 The rateable properties and associations need to show up on property sheets for objects with the aspect so add the following to web-client-config-custom.xml: